34 days of pandemic: Inside Trump’s desperate attempts to reopen America

 In a sign of how Trump’s priorities were changing, two Situation Room meetings on Saturdays in April began with presentations by Hassett and Kudlow about the economy.
 They both warned the president of double-digit unemployment and tens of millions of Americans losing their jobs.

 In one of the meetings, Hassett had such a negative outlook on the economy that he asked people in the room not to repeat his comments to others, according to people familiar with the meeting.
+At one point, he suggested that GDP could fall 40 percent and that tens of millions people could lose their jobs.
 Hassett has since made similar comments publicly, warning of unemployment levels not seen since the Great Depression.

 Trump heard that message from others as well.
 He held regular calls with a group known internally as “Kudlow’s guys” — generational peers with high media profiles, including Laffer, financier Steve Forbes and economist Stephen Moore.